PowerShell/PowerShell/docs/testing-guidelines/PowerShellCoreTestStatus.md

 # PowerShell Core Test Status

 Testing has been a major part of PowerShell since its inception and PowerShell Core is no exception to that.
-We will continue to add tests to the repository over time, but we did not want to wait for the
+We will continue to add tests to the repository over time, but we did not want to wait for all of our existing tests to be available before publishing our repository.

 ## Test Information